Harald-U/istio-handson/workshop/exercise4.md

 kubectl get pods -n istio-system kubectl get services -n istio-system
 ```
+Of course they are enabled, they are part of the demo profile used to install Istio in this workshop.

-In the previous exercise you used the `show-urls.sh` script to display information on how to access the exampke.
-This included URLs for Kiali, Prometheus, Grafana, and Jaeger.
+In the previous exercise you used the `show-urls.sh` script to display information on how to access the example.
+This included URLs for the Kiali, Prometheus, Grafana, and Jaeger dashboards.

-If neccessary, simply rerun the command:
+If necessary, simply rerun the command:

 ```
 ./show-urls.sh